AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-recommend-flow.md

    >
    >In a video share, the thumbnail is generated automatically.

-   If you choose **Add Dynamic content**, the values of the page's OpenGraph tags (og:title, og:caption, and og:description) and the thumbnail are automatically added to Facebook posts.
+   If you choose **[!UICONTROL Add Dynamic content]**, the values of the page's OpenGraph tags (og:title, og:caption, and og:description) and the thumbnail are automatically added to Facebook posts.
 See the next step.

-   If you choose **Add Static content**, enter the title, caption, and description, and upload an image.
+   If you choose **[!UICONTROL Add Static content]**, enter the title, caption, and description, and upload an image.
 See the next two steps.

-1. In the View & Edit window, click **Show Edits** to customize the share prompt and message that will appear in Facebook posts.
+1. In the **[!UICONTROL View & Edit]** window, click **[!UICONTROL Show Edits]** to customize the share prompt and message that will appear in Facebook posts.

    >[!TIP]
    >